-5.1.6 Integrated Program Team
+4.1.6 Integrated Program Team

-The LQCD Integrated Program Team (IPT) is composed of the LQCD Federal Program Director, CPM, ACPM, Site Managers and Site Architects from the host laboratories.
+The LQCD Integrated Program Team (IPT) is composed of the LQCD Federal Program Director, CPM, ACPM, Site Managers, Site Architects, USQCD Executive Committee Chairperson and Deputy, and USQCD Scientific Program Committee Chairperson and Deputy.
 The LQCD Federal Program Director chairs the IPT.
 The current membership of the IPT is given in Appendix A.

 The full IPT meets on an as-needed basis, however subsets of the IPT meet on a regular basis.
 For example, monthly meetings are held between the Federal Program Director, CPM and ACPM to review progress against goals and milestones.
-The CPM, ACPM and Site Managers meet bi-weekly to discuss operations and review performance on a more detailed, technical level.
+The CPM, ACPM and Site Managers meet biweekly to discuss operations and review performance on a more detailed, technical level.
 These meetings often involve planning for subsequent deployments and sharing lessons learned.
-Site Architects participate in these meetings as well when they involve acquisition planning, architectural design, or other Site Architect responsibilities, or at least every other bi-weekly meeting as a touchpoint.
+Site Architects participate in these meetings when they involve acquisition planning, architectural design, or other Site Architect responsibilities.

-5.1.7 USQCD Executive Committee
+4.1.7 USQCD Executive Committee